jsbattig/clipshare/memory-bank/activeContext.md

 - Trade-off: No persistence across server restarts

 ### Authentication Approach
-Simple passphrase-based approach chosen because:
+Enhanced encryption-based authentication approach:
+- Client-side encryption using AES for verifying session membership
+- Quorum-based authorization for added security (existing clients verify new ones)
-- Low barrier to entry for users
+- Low barrier to entry - still simple to use
-- Matches requirement for simplicity
+- No sensitive data stored on server (passphrase never leaves client)
 - No need for user accounts or database
-- Trade-off: Limited security for sensitive data
+- Session banning for suspicious activities with 10-minute timeout

 ### Code Stability and Rollbacks
 - Commit db428d57 has been established as the last known stable version